inf112-v20/nullpointerexception/README.md

 ## Buttons
 *   Use arrow keys to move the player
 *   Q to test the tile under you
-*   SPACE to test progam cards

-## Manual testing
-*   Test hitpoints and life.
-If you press **Q** life and hitpoints are printed out in the console.
-*   If you're one tile away from a lazer while on a regular conveyor belt, or 2 on an express conveyor belt, you will lose one HP.
-*   Test conveyor belts.
-Press **Q** on a conveyor belt to move.
-*   Test program cards.
-Press **SPACE** to use a program card.

 ## Requirements
 *   java